 After the format checking, students are required to submit the followings to the Graduate School:

 - an electronic copy of the final thesis (please save two files in a CD-ROM: i) one whole file of thesis in pdf format; ii) abstract in word or other text format) of the thesis in fulfillment of their degree requirement.

-- an Electronic Thesis & Dissertation (ETD) Access Form (please use the new form provided by Library in Microsoft Word format).
+- an Electronic Thesis & Dissertation (ETD) Access Form.

 For more information regarding the handling of your final thesis and submission of ETD Access Form, please refer to the link below provided by the Library: https://hkbu.libguides.com/etd.
 You may contact the Library for queries.

 Please also refer to the flow chart showing the operational procedures for the submission of final thesis for graduation.
 Students may also click here for the list of Binderies Providing Thesis Binding Service / Editors Providing Thesis Editing Service in case needed.

 HKBU community users may access to the full text of theses online through a secured network or Internet connection through the website of the HKBU Library.
 The printed version is available in the University Library according to the prevailing circulation regulations.
 Non-HKBU community users can assess the table of contents and abstract online and the full text as well if consulted on-site.
 Authorisation is given to the University for reproduction and distribution of theses, wholly or partially, in any format or by any means, for purposes of private study, educational use, scholarship or research, except for reproduction by individual users which will be governed by the existing Hong Kong Copyright Ordinance.